roboll/helmfile/docs/writing-helmfile.md

 - path: releases/myrelease/helmfile.yaml
   values:
   - {{ toYaml .Values | nindent 4 }}
+  # pass the current state values to the sub-helmfile
-  # add other values sources if want to use overlay logic here
+  # add other values to use overlay logic here
 ```

 and `releases/myrelease/helmfile.yaml` is as DRY as